 Good contractors get work through word of mouth, so they don’t really need to advertise.
 When you’re looking to hire someone, says Steve Maxwell, a widely published home improvement coach, ask friends and family for recommendations.
 If the job is large, consider several options, ask for at least three references and speak to previous clients before you sign any contracts.

 Ask a contractor to inspect your house at least once a year.
 Do you need to caulk around your windows and doors?
 Are any shingles loose?
 It’s a lot less expensive to hire someone to address those things than it is to replace them after years of neglect.

 Canadian contractors may charge different prices for the same job.
 Some ask for more when they’re busy.
 They may also raise their fees for houses that are filthy, so keep yours clean.

 6. Be Ready To Pay (A Little) Upfront

 Many jobs will require about a 10 per cent deposit—this books a contractor’s time and is a sign of the homeowner’s good faith.
-But, says Payne, they might require more.
+But they might require more, says Steve Payne, the editor of Canadian Contractor.
 If you’re having a new kitchen built, for example, your contractor will want to cover the cost of custom cabinets and counters, neither of which will be reusable if the project doesn’t go forward.

 7. Don’t Be Too Hasty To Ditch Broken Objects